jfrog/jfrog-cli-plugins-reg/README.md

 * [keyring](https://github.com/jfrog/jfrog-cli-plugins/tree/main/keyring) - This plugin allows using the OS keyring for managing the Artifactory connection details.

+* [metrics-viewer](https://github.com/eldada/metrics-viewer/tree/master) - A plugin or standalone binary to show open-metrics formatted data in a terminal based graph.

 * [rb-gen](https://github.com/jfrog/jfrog-cli-plugins/tree/main/rb-gen) - This plugin is designed to simplify interaction with release bundles, by generating them from other formats.
 Currently, it can generate release bundles from Helm charts.

 * [rt-cleanup](https://github.com/jfrog/jfrog-cli-plugins/tree/main/rt-cleanup) - This plugin is a simple Artifactory cleanup plugin.
 It can be used to delete all artifacts that have not been downloaded for the past n time units (both can bu configured) from a given repository.